kaneuffe/RTP-microhack/README.md

 ## Task 2: Download the NAMD singularity container and run a namd benchmark using different nmumbers of nodes

-Once the cluster came up without any issues you can see in the Azure CycleCloud GUI that the status of the scheduler show a green bar and the two node arrays, hpc and htc, show a grey one.
+Once the cluster came up without any issues, you can see in the Azure CycleCloud GUI that the status of the scheduler shows a green bar, and that the two node arrays (hpc and htc), show a grey one.

 ![image](https://user-images.githubusercontent.com/57151484/115963915-ffdb5480-a521-11eb-9156-1e721208db34.png)